 Ethiopia is situated in the north eastern part of the African continent commonly called the ‘Horn of Africa’.
 With a land area of some 432 thousand square miles it is almost fourteen times the size of the island of Ireland.
 Despite having a growth rate of about 10% per annum, one of the highest in Africa, it remains one of the continent’s poorest countries.

 Our work in Ethiopia is two-fold.
 Our focus is on supporting rural credit unions to develop their capacity in different regions around the country.
 We are also working to help establish regional and national apex bodies under an International Fund for Agricultural Development project (IFAD).

 Currently, there is no central apex body in which we can channel support.
-The Ethiopian Government’s Federal Cooperative Agency (FCA) have identified cooperative forms of business as an important instrument of socio-economic change and in the last ten years cooperatives have become a significant part of the economy.
+The Ethiopian Cooperative Commission (ECC) have identified cooperative forms of business as an important instrument of socio-economic change and in the last ten years cooperatives have become a significant part of the economy.
 In this context we have helped in the development of a roadmap for the future of the movement there.

 In 2017, the UN Agency, International Fund for Agricultural Development awarded funding to the Canadian Co-operative Association (CCA), in partnership with the ILCU Foundation and the African Confederation of Co-operative Savings and Credit Association (ACCOSCA) in respect of the ‘Improving Rural Financial Inclusion Through Co-operatives’ project (IRFITCO).
 The goal of the four year project was to improve rural financial inclusion for the rural poor in Ethiopia, Tanzania and Malawi through strengthened financial co-operative networks.

 In 2021, the Foundation concluded a four year programme supported by the UN agency, International Fund for Agricultural Development (IFAD).
 This facilitated:

 Collaboration with the IFAD-supported programme and the ECC created substantial changes in the regulatory environment: